 (courtesy WITS via Aerohive blog)

-All AC routers support both 2.4 and 5 GHz bands and most support them concurrently.
+All AC routers concurrently support both 2.4 and 5 GHz bands.
 The exceptions are small travel routers with one radio that must be switched between bands.

 The last thing you need to know about these link rates is that both the router and device need to support them to achieve the rates shown.
 If you have an N150 client connected to an N900 router, the highest link rate you’re going to see reported by the device is 150 Mbps, no matter what settings you futz with on the router.
 How Fast Can Your Wi-Fi Go? takes you through all the combinations, so that you can see exactly what you’ll get for any combination of client and router.